rogerpence/LibrettoX/README.md

 ![](https://rogerpence.dev/wp-content/uploads/2022/03/LibrettoUI-2_JDLQCnt93S.png)

 The LibrettoUIX point-and-click interface is a relatively new addition to Libretto.
 [Read more about it here.](https://github.com/rogerpence/librettoUIX) This UI is a Windows WPF application that is essentially a front-end that builds the command lines that `librettox.py` needs.
 This UI doesn't directly perform template translation, under the covers it launches a process that runs `libretto.py` to do that. ()

-### Prompted template values

-A template can contain prompted values.
-These values become top-level elements in the `template_data` object and can be used in a Jinja2 template like values provided by the schema file.
-Prompted template values gives you a chance to fetch general-purpose meta data that isn't present in the schema data.

-The syntax for specifying a value prompt is:

-    #prompt valuename

-`#prompt` can have any number of leading blanks or tabs preceding it and it is not case-sensitive.

-To keep the template from considering the value prompts as part of the template, all prompted values should be nested inside a Jinja2 templates comments like this:

-    {#
-        #prompt namespace
-        #prompt username
-    #}

-The prompted values above could be used in a template like this:

-    DclNameSpace {{namespace}}

-    // Created by: {{username}}s schema/examples_cmastnewl2.yaml

-> Value names are always converted to lowercase.
-Be sure to specify them as lowercase in your Jinja2 templates.

-Where the `namespace` value provides the namespace for a chunk of code and the `username` value provides the user name to put in a code comment.

-If you're processing many schema files with this template processor, the values are prompted once for all schema files.
-That is, you can't change the value of a prompted value for each schema file when processing them in a group.

 ### Command line arguments